Texas vs. Miami (FL) Predictions & Picks - NCAA Tournament Elite Eight

 Texas vs. Miami (FL) Predictions & Picks: Spread, Total - NCAA Tournament Elite Eight

-Sunday's game between the Texas Longhorns (29-8) and Miami Hurricanes (28-7) squaring off at T-Mobile Center has a projected final score of 77-71 (according to our computer prediction) in favor of Texas, who is listed as a slight favorite by our model.
-The game will start at 5:05 PM ET on March 26.
+Sunday's game features the Texas Longhorns (29-8) and the Miami Hurricanes (28-7) matching up at T-Mobile Center (on March 26) at 5:05 PM.
+This matchup, according to our computer prediction, will result in a 77-71 win for Texas.

-Based on our computer prediction, Texas projects to cover the 3.5-point spread in its matchup against Miami (FL).
-The over/under has been set at 149.5, and the two teams are projected to go under that total.
+Based on our computer prediction, Texas projects to cover the 3.5-point spread in its matchup versus Miami (FL).
+The total has been set at 147.5, and the two sides are projected to hit the over.

 Texas vs. Miami (FL) Game Info & Odds